Editing CHDK CFG Files

 Exporting and Importing Entries:

 The "Save OSD values in a text file ..." button of the OSD Editor lets you save OSD entries in a text file.
 They can then be imported into a CFG file using the "Merge saved OSD items ..." buttons of the OSD and CFG Editors.
-The format of the text file While you can edit the values in the text file, you are strongly advised not to create an import file from scratch, but to edit one produced by the OSD Editor.
+While you can edit the values in the text file, you are strongly advised not to create an import file from scratch, but to edit one produced by the OSD Editor.

 Each line is either a comment, starting with an asterisk or an update line having the form: